python/cpython/Doc/library/re.rst

           IGNORECASE

    Perform case-insensitive matching; expressions like ``[A-Z]`` will match lowercase letters, too.
-This is not affected by the current locale.
+This is not affected by the current locale and works for Unicode characters as expected.

 .. data:: L